-If you are a military veteran or are currently serving active-duty, there is an incredible mortgage loan available to you through the Department of Veterans Affairs – the VA loan.
-VA mortgages are made through regular lenders but backed by the Department of Veteran Affairs, reducing the risk to the lenders themselves.
-Here are the top 4 reasons you should look into buying a home with a VA loan:
+If you are a military veteran or are currently serving active-duty, there is an incredible mortgage program available to you through the Department of Veterans Affairs – the VA loan.
+VA loans are made through regular lenders but backed by the Department of Veteran Affairs, reducing the risk to the lenders themselves.
+VA mortgages can offer a wealth of benefits to those who qualify.

 Lower Interest Rates

 VA mortgage loans were designed to give veterans a leg-up in the home buying process as a way to thank them for their service.
-One of the loan perks is that the interest rate on VA loans is typically lower than most other mortgage loans.
-In the past several years, for example, Ellie Mae has documented a 0.25% spread between VA loans and conventional mortgages.
+One of the loan’s perks is that the interest rate on VA loans is typically lower than most other mortgage loans.
+In the past several years, Ellie Mae has documented a 0.25% spread between VA loans and conventional mortgages.

 No Down Payment